COVID-19 Rapid Action Patient Dispatch Solution

 · Akul Mathur - Founder and Project Development: Akul is a senior software engineer who has worked right from ideation phase to pre-seed ventures and knows what it takes to ideate, prototype and build a product from scratch to scale.
 Ex-Googler, lots of startup experience.
 Worked in Adtech, CRM, Crypto and Blockchain verticals.
 Clients include Google, Blackrock, Unicef.

 · Kemo Huang - Project Manager and Co-Lead: Kemo is a team lead at an insurance agency and has led research projects.
-He now aspires to leverage his experience and passion for enabling teams to help everyone's collective endeavors bring about the success of this venture.
+He now aspires to leverage his experience and passion for enabling the user research team's collective endeavors bring about the success of this venture through continuous hypothesis testing and validation of new solution ideas.

 · Priyanka Indapurkar - Product Owner: Priyanka is an experienced product owner focused on product planning and execution throughout the product life cycle.
 With a customer-centric approach, she is always focused on delivering products that customers love and help enhance their lives.
 She has worked on diverse sets of digital products including FinTech and loyalty programs in the past.